-This common malady can easily be mistaken for aging.
-Here’s how a simple but effective healing modality can help your dog feel better.
+Cushing’s disease is common malady that can easily be mistaken for aging.
+Here’s how acupressure, a simple but effective healing modality, can help your dog feel better.

 “Titan seems to be getting old right before my eyes,” says Katrina.
 “He’s turning ten and just a year ago he was still his feisty terrier self with plenty of vim and vigor.
 Now he drinks lots of water, lies around and only gets up to go out to do his business.
 He doesn’t even look like the same dog.”